 “Calmness is the cradle of power.”

-Find somewhere quiet, ideally somewhere natural, sit on the grass in a park on a pleasant day, take a slow walk in the forest in late autumn, sit on the edge of a mountain after a hike and gaze over the scenery.
-If you have no time to travel, simply sit on a couch or on your bed. anywhere comfortable and quiet is good
+Find a place that enhances calmness and serenity helps free you of any distraction.
+This can be a moment set aside for deep inner reflection.
+Find somewhere quiet, preferably somewhere natural – sit on the grass in a park on a pleasant day, take a slow walk in the forest in late autumn, sit on the edge of a mountain after a hike and gaze over the scenery.
+If you have no time to travel, simply sit on a couch or on your bed – anywhere comfortable and quiet will do.

 Make a practice of looking for the best in people and situations.
 You will find this simple approach induces optimism and positivity – both of which lead to calm.

 Have calm thoughts.
 Picture calm scenes.
 Recall calm sounds.
 And you can guess what you’re feeling….

 Gently rest the thumb and fingertips of one hand against the corresponding thumb and fingertips of the other.
 Just the lightest touch.
 Breathe slowly for sixty seconds and allow the calm to overtake you.

 Close your eyes and picture yourself on an idyllic tropical island.
 See yourself on the sun bleached sands.
 Note what you are wearing, the relaxed way you are standing, the way the wind blows your hair, the calm, semi-smile on your face.
 Now imagine what it feels like to be there.

 The emotional demand of stress can build up over time.
 Learn to silence the outside world.
 Remember, if you find an unshakable peace, you will find a way to return to your happy place, no matter what.